andyclarke-okta/OktaImport/README.md

 Note: each instance needs a sperate working directory with all the executables added
 	the ony difference in the instances is the app config file

+Note: App.config has csv filename and path and log filename and path which should both be updated to local enviroment